-The College benefits from receipt of European Social Funding.
+The College has benefitted from receipt of European Social Funding for many years.
 Until 2017/18, this funding came through the Youth Employment Initiative (YEI).
-In 2020/21 the funding came through the Developing Scotland's Workforce programme, ring fenced for programmes at Higher National level.
-For South Lanarkshire College this amounts to 5,385 credits which represents 10.9% of the College's activity (this is planned to reduce to 3,140 credits being 6.2% of activity for 2021/22).
-The College secured £1.537m of funding under this programme and delivered the full activity level.
-It should be noted that this activity is not accompanied by an allocation for student support.
+In 2021/22 the funding came through the Developing Scotland's Workforce programme, ring fenced for programmes at Higher National level.
+For South Lanarkshire College this amounted to 3,140 credits which represented 6.2% of the College's activity.
+The College secured £906k of funding under this programme and delivered the full activity level.
+It should be noted that this activity was not accompanied by an allocation for student support.

-The decision to leave the European Union will obviously affect the source of this funding.
-It will also affect funding in other areas such as; income from the ERASMUS programme which funds development of staff and students; the opportunity to apply for European Regional Development Fund (ERDF) grants; and core funding currently received for EU students who may no longer come to the UK to study.
-The effects of the withdrawal of EU funding will also impact third party providers of learning and training such as the local authorities, the Construction Industry Training Board (CITB) and Skills Development Scotland, all of whom receive EU support to fund activity that they work with the college sector to deliver.
-Whilst the College can identify the direct EU funding that it receives and assess the financial risk of its diminution or withdrawal, the actual impact on indirect funding is not so easy to determine and the College is aware that it must look to develop a financial strategy that takes account of the likely decrease in non-core funding.
-The sector is working with the Scottish Government and the Scottish Funding Council to mitigate the effects of this decrease.
+The decision to leave the European Union has affected the source of this funding and there is no EU activity target for session 2022/23.
+It has also affected funding in other areas such as; income from the ERASMUS programme which funds development of staff and students; the opportunity to apply for European Regional Development Fund (ERDF) grants; and core funding currently received for EU students who may no longer come to the UK to study.
+The effects of the withdrawal of EU funding will also impact third party providers of learning and training such as the local authorities, the work with the college sector to deliver.
+Whilst the College can identify the direct EU funding that it receives and assess the financial risk of its diminution or withdrawal, the actual impact on indirect funding is not so easy to determine and the College is aware that it must look to develop a financial strategy that takes account of the likely decrease in non-core funding; as noted earlier, SFC have already indicated that the sector should be planning for flat cash settlement until 2026/27 which only compounds the problem.
+The sector is working with the Scottish Government and the Scottish Funding Council to mitigate the effects of this significant decrease in central funding.